 An individual started receiving IPS services in October 2018.
 He was experiencing depression, anxiety, and using substances daily.
 He started working with his employment specialist to find a job.
-He had a few challenges to overcome: lack of transportation, having an 8th grade education, and English as a Second Language.
+He had a few challenges to overcome: lack of transportation, having an eighth-grade education, and English as a Second Language.
 However, he had a very strong support system and was very motivated to find work.
 In January of this year, he obtained work as a janitor at a big box store.
 In May, he was named Employee of the Month.
 A few weeks later he was transferred to a different department where he received a $4 an hour pay increase.
 Since he has been working, he is reporting fewer depressive symptoms and minimal anxiety.
 He stated he is “so happy to have a job.”
 He arrives to work ahead of schedule and is usually the last person to leave.
 His supervisor reports that he is dependable, hardworking, and always on time.
-He supervisor said, “he is an absolute joy to work with.”
+His supervisor said, “he is an absolute joy to work with.”

 An IPS team has been working with an individual for 3.5 years.
 The individual worked at a temporary job at a city landfill for two years.
 Last week, he had a third interview with the City and was offered a permanent position with benefits!
 He will be interacting with individuals who are dropping off their trash, accepting payments, and balancing his drawer every night.
 This is his dream job.
 He gets along well with his co-workers and it is a relaxed environment for him.
 He met his employment goal of finding permanent employment with benefits.